ckcollab/ericcarmichael/content/Diablo 2 Botting.md

     <br><i><small>Diablo 2 - Act 2 - Town</small></i>
 </p>

-## Diablo II Automation Progression
+## Diablo II Automation

- * started with [AutoIt](http://autoitscript.com) bots that moved based on the pixels on the screen
+ * started at 10-12 years old with [AutoIt](http://autoitscript.com) bots that moved based on the pixels on the screen
- * an AutoIt OCR (which I'll cover in another article later) that helped me pickup nice items
+ * then at ~15 got more complicated with an AutoIt OCR (which I'll cover in another article later) that helped me pickup nice items
- * bots that no longer used pixels, instead memory and packet injection
+ * around ~17 moved onto C# bots that no longer used pixels, instead read/wrote memory and injected packets
+ * around ~19 I made a clientless bot (no game required, entire state tracked in the bot)

 <iframe width="640" height="360" class="youtube" src="https://www.youtube-nocookie.com/embed/xqemOAJQBOU?rel=0" frameborder="0" allowfullscreen></iframe>